 This agreement paves the way for other EU members to ink their shellfish trade deals with the United States.

-In 2020, the United States was one of the world’s largest seafood exporters, with sales of seafood products exceeding $4.5 billion.
+In 2020, the United States ranked as one of the world’s largest seafood exporters, with sales exceeding $4.5 billion.
 In addition, the United States shipped more than $900 million in seafood to the European Union in 2021.

-Find out how TraceGains can help your company mitigate risk in our eBook, “Managing Risk in the Global Supply Chain.”
-Download it here.
+Find out how TraceGains solutions, such as Audit Management, can help your brand avoid unnecessary risk in our eBook, “Managing Risk in the Global Supply Chain.”